 Including but not limited to Gruvpix Production, RHEI (formally BBTV), RWest, She Shreds Media, and now-defunct BitchMedia.

-She primarily worked with the Edmonton-based artist Dana Holst on her rug hooking installation, Sometimes Rainbows are Black, a project which spanned hundreds of hours and required several people to complete.
+Alex primarily worked with the Edmonton-based artist Dana Holst on her rug hooking installation, Sometimes Rainbows are Black, a project which spanned hundreds of hours and required several people to complete.

 In 2017, Alex graduated from PNCA with a degree in Communication Design; her thesis this-is-not-a-dog was an interactive online comic about a gender-neutral, anti-heroic dog, simply referred to as “dog”.︎︎︎